compound-finance/quark/README.md

 #### Same script address, but different calldata

-For replayable transactions where the nonce is cleared, _Quark State Manager_ requires future transactions using that nonce to use the same script.
+For replayable transactions where the nonce is cleared, _Quark Nonce Manager_ requires future transactions using that nonce to use the same script.
 This is to ensure that the same nonce is not accidentally used by two different scripts.
 However, it does not require the `calldata` passed to that script to be the same.
 This means that a cleared nonce can be executed with the same script but different calldata.

 Allowing the calldata to change greatly increases the flexibility of replayable scripts.
 One can think of a replayable script like a sub-module of a wallet that supports different functionality.
 In the [example script](./test/lib/RecurringPurchase.sol) for recurring purchases, there is a separate `cancel` function that the user can sign to cancel the nonce, and therefore, cancel all the recurring purchases that use this nonce.
 The user can also also sign multiple `purchase` calls, each with different purchase configurations.
 This means that multiple variations of recurring purchases can exist on the same nonce and can all be cancelled together.